 Which SSL Certificate is right for your website?

-If you are not running an eCommerce website you can use the most basic Domain Validation Certificate or DV SSL.
-Expect to pay around $10 per year, or it may even be offered free through your current web hosting service.
+If you are not running an eCommerce website you can use the most basic Domain Validation Certificate or DV SSL which is likely already provided by your hosting company.
 The DV Certificate is ideal for blogs, personal websites and sites that don’t transact with a lot of user information.
 When the DV SSL is in use on your website, the green https:// will appear before your domain name.

 If you are running an eCommerce website, your SSL certificate may already be included in your subscription fee on your eCommerce platform (Shopify, Big Commerce), or, if you are using WooCommerce, it may be included for a nominal fee via your in your web hosting subscription.
 Check with your web hosting service first.